 - 1 tsp cornflour

-Pre heat he oven to 200C and grease a oven proof dish around 1.8 litres capacity or anything closely suitable.
+- Preheat the oven to 200C/400F and grease an oven-proof dish around 1.8 liters capacity or anything closely suitable.
 It doesn’t matter if the dish is a little large.

-While the pudding is baking make the custard by whisking all the custard ingredients together over a medium / low heat.
+- While the pudding is baking make the custard by whisking all the custard ingredients together over medium/low heat.
 Continue to whisk for about 6 – 8 minutes and until the custard has reached peak thickness (it will be quite a runny consistency – similar to thick pouring cream).

 Find me on Instagram